Nacho114/swissdef-template/static/markdown/training/recommended_en.md

 ### Target Audience

 These standards are intended for participants from the age of 12 and for individuals who wish to obtain a driver's license.

-### Course Duration and Price

-The First Aid Level 1 IVR course comprises a minimum of 14 hours of learning.
-The educational organization is free to extend the duration of the course.
-The entire course time must be spread over at least 2 days and completed within 6 months.
-For maximum 8 participants.